braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_primer.md

 An empty allowlist will result in **no** device data being sent to Braze.
 {% endalert %}

-### iOS SDK
+### Swift SDK

-You can pass an `appboyOptions` value for `ABKDeviceAllowlistKey` to specify an allowlist for device fields that are collected by the SDK.
-Fields are defined in `ABKDeviceOptions`.
-To turn off the collection of all device fields, set the value of this key to `ABKDeviceOptionNone`.
-Refer to [`Appboy.h`](https://github.com/Appboy/appboy-ios-sdk/blob/master/AppboyKit/include/Appboy.h) for `appboyOptions` key documentation.
+You can assign a set of eligible fields to [`configuration.devicePropertyAllowList`][3] on your `Braze.Configuration` to specify an allowlist for device fields that are collected by the SDK.
+The full list of fields is defined in [`Braze.Configuration.DeviceProperty`][4].
+To turn off the collection of all device fields, set the value of this property to an empty set (`[]`).

-To specify allowlisted device fields, assign the bitwise OR of desired fields to `ABKDeviceAllowlistKey` in the `appboyOptions` object passed to `startWithApiKey`.

 {% alert important %}
-By default, all fields are collected by the Braze iOS SDK.
+By default, all fields are collected by the Braze Swift SDK.
+Removing some device properties can disable SDK features.
 {% endalert %}

+For more usage details, refer to [Storage][6] in the Swift SDK documentation.

 ## SDK compatibility